Zettlr/Zettlr/README.md

 │   ├── win-paste-image            # The modal displayed when pasting an image │   ├── win-preferences            # The preferences window
-│   ├── win-print                  # Code for the print and preview window │   ├── win-quicklook              # Code for the Quicklook windows │   ├── win-stats                  # Code for the general statistics window │   ├── win-tag-manager            # Code for the tag manager
-│   └── win-update                 # The dedicated update window
+│   ├── win-print                  # Code for the print and preview window │   ├── win-stats                  # Code for the general statistics window │   ├── win-tag-manager            # Code for the tag manager │   └── win-update                 # The dedicated update window